 Hybrid marketing, which refers to the hybrid between the styles of digital and traditional marketing campaigns, continues to become popular.
 Some of the best examples of hybrid marketing that can be found show the refreshing potential that this combo can offer to businesses.

-However, traditional marketing is still far away from its demise, and in fact, still have a sturdy advantage in some marketing fronts – and this is something professionals have yet to let go of.
+However, traditional marketing is still far away from its demise, and in fact, still has a sturdy advantage on some marketing fronts—and this is something professionals have yet to let go of.

 Why Consider Hybrid Marketing

 Digital marketing is a subset of marketing focusing on online activities.

 You can combine online marketing with other forms of promotion and brand awareness depending on the business needs and this leads to hybrid marketing.